 Here’s ten classic ways to make beans a part of your week:

-And here's one more just for good measure: Black Bean Soup.
-It's what I'm eating this week.
-It's really easy to make this one vegetarian or meatetarian, as you prefer.
+And here’s one more just for good measure: a classic Black Bean Soup.
+It’s what I’m eating this week.
+It’s really easy to make this one vegetarian, dairy-free or meatatarian, as you prefer.

 2 cups dried black beans, washed

 1 bay leaf

 4 strips thick-cut bacon, diced OR 1 Tbsp olive oil*

 4 cloves garlic, peeled and chopped

 Sour cream or plain yogurt (optional), for serving